CaioEsquivel/CaioEsquivel/README.md

 <h3 align="center">Hi 👋!
-Eu sou Caio Esquivel e atualmente estou focado em dominar o Front-End, incluindo habilidades como CSS, JavaScript, Design, UI e UX.</h3>
+I’m Caio Esquivel, currently focused on mastering Front-End development, with a strong emphasis on JavaScript.
+I’ve been studying CSS, Design, UI, and UX, and I’m now starting to take my first steps into React.</h3>

 ###